PhilChodrow/PIC16A/syllabus.md

 We'll find a path that prioritizes your wellbeing while still enabling you to succeed in the course.
 4. **We've got your back.** As the instructor, I'm available to you through multiple channels.
 You also have an amazing support team---your TAs, LAs, and peers are all here to help you in your learning journey.

-We now return to your regularly scheduled syllabus.
+<div class="fancy-h1"> Who Am I? </div>

+I’m  a visiting assistant professor in the Department of Mathematics at UCLA.
+My pronouns are *he/him/his*.
+I grew up in Virginia, did undergrad at Swarthmore College in Pennsylvania, and did my PhD (after a few years traveling and working) at MIT.
+Then I came here to UCLA!

+I love applied math, ethical data science, Star Trek, penguins, cooking, tea, studio Ghibli movies, traditional martial arts, and effective pedagogy.

+## How to Address Me

+If you’re not sure, please call me “Professor Chodrow.”
+I usually invite students in PIC16B, Learning Assistants who work with my students, and student research collaborators to address me as “Phil.”

+Please remember to address all your professors respectfully and according to their preferences.
+When in doubt, “Professor X” or “Dr. X” is always appropriate.
+Before addressing a professor by their first name, ask yourself whether they have explicitly invited you to do so.
+Ask yourself twice if addressing a female, LGBTQ+, or BIPOC professor – routine disregard of titles and credentials is one of many ways in which academic culture replicates harm against these scholars.
+You may find [this poem](https://pressfolios-production.s3.amazonaws.com/uploads/story/story_pdf/254906/2549061489249557.pdf) by Susan Harlan to be of interest.

+## More FAQs

+I've collected a bunch of FAQs about myself and various things that don't quite fit into a course syllabus [here](https://www.philchodrow.com/for-students/).

 <div class="fancy-h1"> Course Overview </div>

 Python is a powerful and intuitive programming language, used extensively throughout industry and academia alike.
 The first part of this course introduces core Python programming constructs, including data types, functions, and classes.
 The second part of this course includes several applications, with particular focus on data science, data visualization, and machine learning.
+We will also address topics related to the benefits and harms of coding, especially as related to the topic of algorithmic bias.
 This offering of PIC16A places special emphasis on collaborative and project-based learning.

 ## Primary Learning Goals

 1. **Programming Fundamentals**: You will use core Python data structures, functions, and object-oriented programming to solve complex problems.
 2. **Applications**: You will use Python's package ecosystem to approach data science problems drawn from science, economics, politics, and literature.
 3. **Code Quality**: You will create readable, documented, and reusable code.
 You will compare and evaluate multiple approaches to programming tasks.
+4. **Programming and Society**: You will think critically about the impact of programming on society at large, and evaluate both benefits and harms of code products on disparate populations.

 You can also consult the provisional [course schedule](https://philchodrow.github.io/PIC16A/schedule/).